An Open Statement About Being Missouri Cherokee

 Hearing this family history, I was challenged to own my heritage more assertively.
 This seems the near opposite of what I hear about such matters today.
 In particular, I was told, “Well, if your blood runs red, you should claim it, and don’t let anyone talk you out of it.”
 I met my close friend and mentor around this time, a respected Blackfoot elder and first director of the Native Studies program at University of Montana, who I shall not name out of love and respect for his spirit as he has passed away.
 He was among the most ardent voices in encouraging me in this way.
 I only wish he was still here to help me to navigate more perilous times regarding his suggestions.
 I soon met my kala, Levina Wilkins (Yakama), who further supported me developing my own understanding as a ‘mixed-blood.’
 I participated in many Yakama sweatlodges at this time and was even asked to lead several.
 I also attended naming ceremonies, memorials, healing, and other events.

-I did more research on what it might mean to identify myself as ‘Missouri Cherokee.’
+Based upon the Cherokee identity of a distant relation, I researched what it might mean to also identify myself as ‘Missouri Cherokee.’
 I determined there was no recognized state or federal tribe along such lines.
 It seemed to me that stating that I was ‘Missouri Cherokee’ allowed me to link my own family’s history with a unique trajectory separate from those of people in the federally recognized Cherokee tribes.
 I decided I could thereby share my own cultural identity more openly.
 Researching the Trail of Tears routes, for example, I learned that the severity of various journeys (there were as many as 12 routes) caused some families to drop off and settle in southwest Missouri prior to arriving at the new Cherokee Nation.
 From everything I’d been able to gather, this was exactly my own family’s story on my father’s side.